View as Map

 Seis Kitchen – Mercado

 Over at Seis Kitchen, they’re serving up some tremendous tacos that are inspired by six different regions of Mexico — that’s what the “Seis” stands for.
-They’ve got a bunch of different street tacos like Cochinita Pibil and Al Pastor, and they even have a few Taco Grande Platters.
+There are tasty street street taco options like Cochinita Pibil and Al Pastor, and they even have a few Taco Grande Platters.
 Try the Poc Chuc (grilled chicken marinated in achiote) and the super tasty Crispy Avocado Platter (the avocado is beer-battered & fried)!

 Tanque Verde & Bear Canyon Rd. location (Photo courtesy of Street Taco & Beer Co.)